 The LBQWHC composes of members who represent health care facilities, government agencies, community organizations, and academic institutions and have experience advocating for the health and well-being of lesbian, bisexual and queer women The LBQWHC has completed focus groups with under-represented lesbian and bisexual women to solicit their health care opinions and experiences.
 The data collected from this study will serve as the foundation for improving training and curriculums related to cultural competency targeting health care professionals.

 The objectives of the LBQWHC are to:

-- Increase the number of health care institutions participating in the Human Rights Campaign's Healthcare Equality Index (HEI) Survey
+- Increase the number of health care institutions participating in the Human Rights Campaign's Healthcare Equality Index (HEI) Survey.

-- Develop a curriculum to train physicians and other health professionals in delivering culturally competent health care to lesbian and bisexual women using pilot data from the LBWHC's focus group study.
+- Train allies in delivering culturally competent health care to lesbian and bisexual women using pilot data from the LBWHC's focus group study.

-- Host conferences for executives and other health professionals about health care for lesbian and bisexual women
+- Host conferences for executives and other health professionals about health care for lesbian and bisexual women.